Dead animals found in gamekeeper’s illegal snares

 “This case highlights, yet again, that snaring is cruel, indiscriminate and unnecessary and the only way to stop animals from suffering in snares is an outright ban.”

-At the beginning of April the Scottish Government brought in strict new regulation governing the use of snares in Scotland’s countryside.
-All legal snares now set in Scotland must carry a tag giving a unique identification number that identifies the operator to the police.
-And only those accredited to have completed a proper training course will be allowed to use snares.
+At the beginning of April, the Scottish Government introduced strict new regulations governing the use of snares in Scotland’s countryside.
+All legal snares now set in Scotland must carry a tag with a unique identification number that identifies the operator to the police.
+Only those accredited to have completed a proper training course will be allowed to use snares.